More than 1.4 million tune in for drama's premiere Sunday

 The initial airing of “Penny Dreadful” at 10 p.m. drew 872,000.

-While the “Penny Dreadful” premiere occurred during Showtime's free premiere weekend, the non-subscribers who tuned in were not counted among the viewership numbers.
+While the “Penny Dreadful” premiere occurred during Showtime's free preview weekend, the non-subscribers who tuned in were not counted among the viewership numbers.

 With sampling on platforms such as Showtime on Demand and Showtime Anytime taken into account, 900,000 subscribers sampled the premiere in the two weeks leading up to its airing, bringing the series premiere total to 2.3 million total viewers.